 I am thankful and happy that the darker yarn looks good.
 I am now off to rip back the first sock’s toe.

 When I started the ripping back of the first sock’s toe I was didn’t like pulling out the neat kitchener stitch.
 It always takes me a bit of time and I still haven’t committed the steps to memory.
-The tutorial by Purl Soho is the one I look at for the steps.

 The darker yarn has now finished the toe of the first sock and using the kitchener stitch the toe is closed.
 I do love the kitchener stitch.
 It is so clever how it gives a seamless finish.